AliceO2Group/Monitoring/doc/system-implementation.md

 Spark will run together with Apache Mesos in order to provide High Availability which resubmits failed jobs.

 #### 3.3.1 Streaming Aggregator
 The job receives Flume events from the Spark Sink and computes the aggregated value.
 Since the Pull-approach has been selected, the Spark Sink is an Avro Flume that sends Avro events.
-The job splits the event stream in batches of data depending on the time window, parameter defined in the code, and on each single batch map-reduce functions could be used.
+The job splits the event stream in batches of data depending on the time window and on each single batch map-reduce functions could be used.
 Spark provides a large set of functions and for this use-case the `reduceByKeyAndWindow` function has been selected: merges key-value data having the same key and within the same time window using an user defined function.
 Depending on how the key field is created from the Avro event, different aggregation level could be obtained.
 E.g. excluding the host tag in the key field, an average value representative of all hosts is returned.

 The streaming job:
 - extracts the key-value pair from the received Avro event
 - evaluates the average value from data having the same key and within the same time window
 - sends the aggregated value back to Flume backend (UDP/JSON or Avro event)

 The information how build and configure Spark Streaming Aggregator are provided in the [GitHub README](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/spark-streaming-aggregator).